WilliamTjonndal/IT3212/assignment2/Group 25.md

 <p align="center">
   <img src="results/lbp/lbp_grid_rotation_invariant.png" width="600"/><br>
-  <em>Figure 21b: LBP RI for several images</em>
+  <em>Figure 21b: LBP Rotation-Invariant for several images</em>
 </p>

 **Mona Lisa**\
-We notice the that texture edges of the face and hair are faintly visible, but overall the low contrast and sparse highlights dominate.\
+We notice the that texture edges of the face and hair are faintly visible, but overall the low contrast and sparse highlights dominate.

 The histogram has a sparse distribution with prominent peaks around certain LBP codes, indicating a limited variety of texture patterns in the image.

 **Brick Wall**\
-We see a much more pronounced texture patterns which clearly highlight the brick outlines and mortar lines.\
+We see a much more pronounced texture patterns which clearly highlight the brick outlines and mortar lines.

 The histogram has several peaks which correspond to repetitive texture elements.
 This is explained by that fact that many codes are populated which reflects the structured nature of the bricks.

 **Landscape**\
-Strong texture edges emphasize the tree lines and landscape contours, showing dense texture variations.\
+Strong texture edges emphasize the tree lines and landscape contours, showing dense texture variations.

 The histogram has a broader spread with several dominant LBP codes, indicating diverse local textures across the image.

 <p align="center">